SMS PTA/Special Education PTA

 8th Grade Graduation Gift

-As the 8th graders leave junior high and move into the high school, we provide a $250 gift for their class.
+As the 8th graders leave middle school and move into the high school, we provide a $250 gift for their class.
 In the high school, each class is responsible for raising their own money for field trips and proms and this gift helps to get them started.

 Teacher Appreciation Lunch